-At work stations where staff share PCs, what is the proper response should one staff member find the open work-related email of another staff member, which has not yet been closed?
+In our open office we have several workstations where staff share PCs.
+What is the proper response should one staff member find the open work-related email of another staff member, which has not yet been closed?

-If he was so concerned about his privacy, he shouldn’t have left his e-mail and account open, visible and accessible to anyone who walks by!
+If he was truly concerned about his privacy, he shouldn’t have left his email and account open, visible and accessible to anyone who walks by.
 To assume that the shared computer is off-limits or that anyone who needs to use it should just wait until he comes back is narcissistic at best.

-As far as the other employee; you have to look at intent.
-Have you even asked her why she did what she did??
-You may be surprised at her good intentions.
-I would assume her intent was to be helpful by allowing him to not lose his unfinished work before I would think anything nefarious was going on.
+As far as the other staff member; first look at intent.
+Have you asked her why she did what she did?
+You may be surprised to find she had good intentions.

-She saved his work for him.
 He’s the one who walked away without thought or concern to others who had to use that computer (or his own “privacy”).
-I would be more dumbfounded by the employee who leaves his e-mails vulnerable and then complains about privacy invasion.
+I would be more dumbfounded by the employee who leaves his emails vulnerable and then complains about privacy invasion.

-The fact he didn’t come to you and speak to you face-to-face about his issue, and the fact he chose to be an “eTattler” instead of discussing this with the other employee, reflects on his lack of ability to take responsibility for his actions in a team environment.
+The fact he didn’t come to you — or her — to speak face-to-face about his issue is a bit odd.
+Add the fact he chose to be an “eTattler” instead of discussing this with the other employee, to me, reflects his lack of ability to take responsibility for his actions in a team environment.

-I would then pull the two into a room — face-to-face — not by e-mail — and discuss the issue.
+Consider a face-to-face, not by email, with both parties to discuss the issue.
 Have a discussion about what each should do in the future when they run into this situation to the satisfaction of all involved.

-It may also be beneficial to create a policy or announcement about this type of situation so that in the future all employees are on the same page and know what to do and what to expect if they leave their e-mails incomplete and open to anyone who walks by.
+It may also be beneficial to create a policy or announcement about this type of situation.
+This provides guidance so that in the future all employees are on the same page and know what to do.
+And what to expect if they leave their emails incomplete and open to anyone who walks by.